Satyam22462/MeMS-CSE231-OS-Assignment-3/README.md

 ## Data Structures
 MemorySegment (MS)
 Represents a memory segment.
-Contains information such as size, type (0 for HOLE, 1 for PROCESS), the previous and next segments, virtual addresses, and addresses of the physical memory.
+Contains information such as size, type (0 for HOLE, 1 for PROCESS), the previous and next segments,starting and ending virtual addresses, and pointer to addresses to mems physical memory.
 MainNode (MN)
 Represents a node in the main chain.
 Contains the main memory block, a sub-chain of memory segments, and references to the previous and next nodes in the main chain